JohnCoene/javascript-for-r/_book/3-22-htmlwidgets-first.md

 ## The HTML Output {#widgets-first-htmloutput}

-With an out-of-the-box HTML widget package, one can start exploring the internals to understand how it works.
-Let us start by retracing the path taken by the message written in R to its seemingly magical appearance in HTML.
+With an out-of-the-box htmlwidget package, one can start exploring the internals to understand how it works.
+Let us start by retracing the path taken by the message written in R to its seemingly magical appearance in \index{HTML}.
 The `play` function previously used, takes the `message` wraps it into a list which is then used in `htmlwidgets::createWidget`.

 ```r
 # forward options using x